 Below we have also highlighted research activities completed by IWCA Chapters and topics of relevance to achieving IWCA’s mission.

 Overview of Published Reports on Women in Coffee: 2015 - 2018

-Overview of Published Reports on Women in Coffee: 2015 - 2018 was completed in December 2018 by a group of reviewers convened by IWCA Global's Research Alliance.
-The seven volunteers come from five countries.
+Overview of Published Reports on Women in Coffee: 2015 - 2018, updated in March 2019, was completed by a group of reviewers convened by IWCA Global's Research Alliance.
 All are committed to promoting the need for more thorough and well-designed data collection, credible analysis and public sharing of well-written reports on the topic of women in coffee.
 The last few years have seen several new reports, some widely publicized in the coffee industry, and some less so.
 With this document, we hope to make it easier for researchers interested in expanding this body of literature to assess the most recent quality and types of completed works, who has contributed important field work on the topic and where the gaps remain.
 The ten reports reviewed in this document are not deemed of equal value or importance.
 The criteria to be on the list was that the report appeared publicly between 2015 - 2018 and the report must address gender issues in coffee directly.
 Please contact Ruth Ann Church if you believe a report has mistakenly been omitted.
 Please download, enjoy and share!

 IWCA Research Alliance Data